 -

 No. A modification of project content or a change to the objectives of a research project will not result in the forfeiture of a residence permit, nor does it require a new hosting agreement for the same researcher, provided that the researcher's work still qualifies as 'research' as defined in the Researcher Directive and in the Ordinance on Residence.
+This is stated in Section 18d, Paragraph 5 of the German Residence Act.

 A secure means of subsistence during the guest academic's stay in the host country is an important precondition for issuing a visa and residence permit.
 Whether someone is able to cover their living expenses in the host country depends on the amount of the fellowship and the sponsorship period.